flowersteam/teachDeepRL/readme.md

 we propose to rely on **teacher algorithms** using **Learning Progress** (LP) as a signal to optimize the sequential selection of tasks to propose to their DRL Student.
 To study our proposed teachers, we design two **parameterized BipedalWalker environments**.
 Teachers are then tasked to sample a parameter mapped to a *distribution of tasks* on which a task is sampled and proposed to the student.
-The teacher then observes the episodic performance of its student and use this information to adapt its sampling distribution.
-See below for a simple workflow diagram.
+The teacher then observes the episodic performance of its student and uses this information to adapt its sampling distribution (see figure below for a simple workflow diagram).

 <div style="text-align:center"><img src="teachDRL/graphics/readme_graphics/CTS_framework_pipeline_v2.png"  width="50%" height="50%"/></div>